 Use of Leverage: Risk of Borrowing by the Fund.
-The Fund currently employs leverage through a secured credit facility to achieve its investment objective and may consider other potential uses in the future.
+The Fund currently employs leverage through secured credit facilities to achieve its investment objective and may consider other potential uses in the future.
 The Fund's willingness to use leverage, and the extent to which leverage is used at any time, will depend on many factors, including the Adviser's assessment of the yield curve environment, interest rate trends, market conditions and other factors.